 Dutch estate agents are called makelaars and they are nearly always used in the purchase process.
 It is usual for the seller and the buyer to each have their own estate agent, who will negotiate on their behalf.
 You may be asked to sign a contract which would leave you liable for a fee even if you do not decide to go ahead with the purchase, so make sure you understand the facts before signing.
 Your makelaar will be able to perform property checks and find out information about schools, transport etc.

-There are no restrictions on foreigners getting a mortgage in the Netherlands.
+There are no restrictions on expats getting a mortgage for buying a property in the Netherlands.
 Dutch mortgages are capped at 100% of the property value, but you need to budget another 5 – 6 % for costs and fees.
 You can use online mortgage calculators to get an idea of the cost of your monthly repayments.
 In the Netherlands, you can increase your buying power if you are buying as a couple, as your partner’s income will also be taken into account when considering the mortgage.
 Do you want some more advice about the mortgages in the Netherlands, you can go to mortgage advisors for this, like us.
 You can always contact us for some advice or more information.

 The actual purchase